Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 - childhood exposure to heavy alcohol consumption

-- drinking alcohol early as an adolescent or young adult
+- drinking alcohol early, as an adolescent or teenager

 - spending a lot of time with people who have excessive drinking habits